Where can I buy your produce?

 Are you certified organic?

 Keep in mind that we also offer produce that is not grown by us.
-We only resell produce made or grown locally and we prioritize producers that follow organic and ecological practices.
-The origin of the item will always be clearly indicated and you can assume an item is not certified organic unless it is specified that it is.
+We only resell produce made or grown locally and we prioritize producers that are organic.
+The origin of the item will always be clearly indicated as well as whether they are organic certified.

 What produce is available right now?